 All of TCPL's common shares are held by TransCanada and as a result, any dividends declared by TCPL on its common shares are paid to TransCanada.
 Our Board has not adopted a formal dividend policy.
 The Board reviews the financial performance of TCPL quarterly and makes a determination of the appropriate level of dividends to be declared in the following quarter.
 Currently, TransCanada's payment of dividends is primarily funded from dividends it receives as the sole common shareholder of TCPL.
 Provisions of various trust indentures and credit arrangements to which TCPL is a party restrict TCPL's ability to declare and pay dividends to TransCanada under certain circumstances and, if such restrictions apply, they may, in turn, have an impact on TransCanada's ability to declare and pay dividends.
-Pursuant to the terms of the trust notes issued by TransCanada Trust (a financing trust subsidiary wholly owned by TCPL) and related agreements, in certain circumstances including where holders of the trust notes receive deferral preferred shares of TCPL in lieu of cash interest payments and where exchange preferred shares are issued to holders of the trust notes as a result of certain bankruptcy related events, TCPL would be prohibited from declaring or paying dividends on or redeeming their outstanding preferred shares (or, if none are outstanding, their respective common shares) until all such exchange or deferral preferred shares are redeemed by TCPL.
-Further information about such trust notes can be found in the Financial condition - Junior subordinated notes issued section of the MD&A. In the opinion of TCPL management, such provisions do not currently restrict or alter TCPL's ability to declare or pay dividends.
+Pursuant to the terms of the unsecured, subordinate trust notes (Trust Notes) issued by TransCanada Trust (the Trust) (a financing trust subsidiary wholly owned by TCPL) and related agreements, in certain circumstances including where holders of the Trust Notes receive deferral preferred shares of TCPL in lieu of cash interest payments and where exchange preferred shares are issued to holders of the trust notes as a result of certain bankruptcy related events, TCPL would be prohibited from declaring or paying dividends on or redeeming their outstanding preferred shares (or, if none are outstanding, their respective common shares) until all such exchange or deferral preferred shares are redeemed by TCPL.
+Further information about such Trust Notes can be found in the Financial condition - Junior subordinated notes issued section of the MD&A. In the opinion of TCPL management, such provisions do not currently restrict or alter TCPL's ability to declare or pay dividends.

-The dividends declared per share on TCPL's respective common and preferred shares during the past three completed financial years are set out in the following table:
+The dividends declared per share on our common and preferred shares during the past three completed financial years are set out in the MD&A under the heading About our business - Quarterly dividend on our common shares and Corporate - Preferred share dividends, which section of the MD&A is incorporated by reference herein.